-Whether you prefer to go solo or gather your mates for the tandem, duo, or team relay events, sign up today for the swimming experience of a lifetime!
+Whether you prefer to go solo or gather your mates for the duo or team relay events, sign up today for the swimming experience of a lifetime!

 Swim the full 20km around Great Keppel Island and the sweet victory is all yours!
 This event is only suitable for those with previous open water swimming experience (proof of swim required).
 Further details on entry requirements can be found below.